silvianaho/LectureHallSchedule/worksheets/weekly_report/weekly_report_1.md

 ## What have I done last week

--   Worked on...
+-   Setting up github
--   Worked on...
+-   decided our team and project for CA
--   Changed....
+-   Get to know what is git

 ## What do I plan to do next week

--   Worked on...
+-   get started with the assignment, setting up tables
 -   Worked on...
 -   Changed....

 ## Additional Thoughts

--   VSCode is sick.
+-   Still a little confused about git
--   This addon is fabulous.
+-
--   Lecturer is awesome.
+-   Lecturer is awesome. yes, awesome